cairo-book/cairo-book/src/ch03-02-dictionaries.md

 In the [Dictionaries Underneath](#dictionaries-underneath) section, we explained how `Felt252Dict<T>` internally worked.
 It was a list of entries for each time the dictionary was accessed in any manner.
 It would first find the last entry given a certain `key` and then update it accordingly to whatever operation it was executing.
 The Cairo language gives us the tools to replicate this ourselves through the `entry` and `finalize` methods.

-The `entry` method comes as part of `Felt252DictTrait<T>` with the purpose of creating a new entry given a certain key.
+The `entry` method comes as part of `Felt252DictTrait<T>` to create a new entry given a certain key.
 Once called, this method takes ownership of the dictionary and returns the entry to update.
 The method signature is as follows:

 ```rust,noplayground
 fn entry(self: Felt252Dict<T>, key: felt252) -> (Felt252DictEntry<T>, T) nopanic